Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: A nonautonomous zero-dimensional energy balance model

 \subsection{Fundamental structure of the model}

 We start with a brief introduction to a nonautonomous zero-dimensional energy balance model ($0-$D EBM, for short) of the global climate {\it à la} Budyko-Sellers-Ghil \cite{budyko1969,sellers1969global,ghil1976climate}, considering only coordinate-independent quantities, as in Crafoord and Källén~\cite{crafoord1978} and Ghil and Childress~\cite{ghilchildress1987}.
-The underlying physical ground is given by an energy conservation law between incoming solar radiation $R\!\downarrow$ and outgoing emission $R\!\uparrow$: $ c\,T'=R\!\downarrow-R\!\uparrow$, where $T(s)$ is the globally averaged surface temperature in Kelvin degrees (i.e.,~$T>0$) of a spherical planet and the constant $c$ is the thermal inertia of a well-mixed ocean of depth 30 meters, covering 70.8\% of the planet.
+The underlying physical ground is given by an energy conservation law between incoming solar radiation $R_{\text{in}}$ and outgoing emission $R_{\text{out}}$: $ c\,T'=R_{\text{in}}-R_{\text{out}}$, where $T(s)$ is the globally averaged surface temperature in Kelvin degrees (i.e.,~$T>0$) of a spherical planet and the constant $c$ is the thermal inertia of an ocean mixed layer of depth 30 meters, covering 70.8\% of the planet \cite{fraedrich1979catastrophes,saltzman2002dynamical,mcguffie2014climate}.
 The time $s$ is measured in seconds in accordance to the SI for measures and all the constants involved are displayed in Table~\ref{tab:values-parameters}.
 A basic nonautonomous $0-$D EBM for the planet's average temperature is

-The outgoing radiation $R\!\uparrow$ is modelled via the Stefan-Boltzmann law with a time-dependent emissivity term with feedback,
+The outgoing radiation $R_{\text{out}}$ is modelled via the Stefan-Boltzmann law with a time-dependent emissivity term with feedback,

 where the effective emissivity $\varepsilon(s,T)$ is obtained as the difference between the surface emissivity and the atmospheric emittance, and $\sigma$ is the Stefan–Boltzmann constant.
-The incoming solar radiation $R\!\downarrow$ is modelled as
+The incoming solar radiation $R_{\text{in}}$ is modelled as

 where $I(s)$ is the total solar irradiance at Earth and $\alpha(T)\in[0,1]$ is the albedo feedback, expressing the fraction of solar radiation which is reflected from the surface of Earth outside the atmosphere (for example, due to ice, deserts or clouds).
 The available data demonstrate that the solar irradiance $I(s)$ varies with time $s\in\R$.
 Indeed, several modes spanning over timescales going from weeks to thousands of years have been singled out.
-In Section \ref{subsec:nonautonomous-forcing}, we give further details on our choice of modelisation.
+Further details on the modelling of this aspect are given in Section \ref{subsec:nonautonomous-forcing}, where we present two options for $I(s)$, one quasi-periodic and one almost periodic.

 Different parametrisations for the albedo and emissivity feedback processes can be found in the literature (see~\cite{dijdstraViebahn2015,ashwin2020extreme,alexandrovetal2021}, and \cite{widiasih2013} in a latitude-dependent Budyko EBM, among others).
 We shall fundamentally follow the model by Zaliapin and Ghil \cite{zaliapin2010another} which we present below, although some variants of it are also discussed in Section \ref{sec response sensitivity}.
 The albedo feedback is set up as a smooth interpolation between the piecewise-linear formula of Sellers-type models (see~\cite{ghil1976climate,crafoord1978}), and the piecewise-constant formula of Budyko-type models: